martaastatike/ResumeAssignment/README.md

 # ResumeAssignment
-building a resume using HTML and CSS.
+Building a resume using HTML and CSS.